 1. Standardized Testing

 Standardized tests may be obtained through a state group such as CHEWV or through a party authorized by the test publisher.
-They must be administered by properly qualified individuals either at locally-formed test centers or else privately.
+They must be administered by properly qualified individuals either at locally-formed test centers, private tester, or online.
 Costs include the price of the test, scoring and postage, plus any additional payment to a private tester or in the case of a testing center, a facility fee.
 Every test administrator must meet the qualifications established by the publisher of the test.

-To be done right and to serve the purpose for which they are created, portfolios should ideally be compiled throughout the school year.
-Samples of the student’s work in the subject areas of math, English, reading, science and social studies should be selected in order to clearly demonstrate the child’s progress during the course of the year.
+To have a clear record of your student’s progress portfolios should ideally be compiled throughout the school year.
+Samples of the student’s work in the subject areas of math, English, reading, science, and social studies are selected in order to clearly demonstrate the child’s progress during the course of the year.
 From the outset, the portfolio reviewer, who must be a certified teacher, should be consulted as to:

 a.
 What he or she would like to see included in the portfolio